lucasjoliveau/doc/en/administration/odoo_sh/getting_started/branches.md

-If you merge a commit updating the version of one or several modules (in `__manifest__.py`), or their linked python dependencies (in `requirements.txt`), then Odoo.sh performs a backup automatically (flagged with type Update in the list), as either the container will be changed by the installation of new pip packages, either the database itself will be changed with the module update triggered afterwards.
+If you merge a commit updating the version of one or several modules (in `__manifest__.py`), or their linked python dependencies (in `requirements.txt`), then Konvergo ERP.sh performs a backup automatically (flagged with type Update in the list), as either the container will be changed by the installation of new pip packages, either the database itself will be changed with the module update triggered afterwards.
 In these two cases, we are doing a backup as it may potentially break things.

-If you merge a commit that only changes some code without the above-mentioned modifications, then no backup is done by Odoo.sh, as neither the container nor the database is modified so the platform considers this safe enough.
+If you merge a commit that only changes some code without the above-mentioned modifications, then no backup is done by Konvergo ERP.sh, as neither the container nor the database is modified so the platform considers this safe enough.
 Of course, as an extra precaution, you can make a backup manually before making big changes in your production sources in case something goes wrong (those